 Please contact us if you have a question or would like to meet one on one with a member of our team.

 Stanford’s first formal child care program opened in 1970 at the old Stanford Elementary School on Mayfield and Santa Ynez.
 Since then, thousands of young children and their families have benefited from Stanford’s excellent child care programs, which are aligned with the desires of founders Leland and Jane Stanford.
 They wished to provide a high-quality educational experience to all children as a way to honor the memory of their own child, whom they lost at a young age.

 Today Stanford is recognized as a leader in delivering effective and high-quality programs in support of all aspects of employees’ work and life, including innovative and generous financial assistance programs for child care and adoption.
 We are proud to have been the first university to be included in the Working Mother 100 Best Places to Work.

 We actively participate in and assume leadership roles in work-life and child-focused organizations such as the National Association for the Education of Young Children and the College and University Work-Life-Family Association, of which Stanford was a founding member.
-We have also taken part in the White House Summit on Working Families.
 Through these activities and our constant engagement with Stanford staff, students and faculty, we continue to refine and improve our programs aimed at the intersection of work, family and life.